bookdude13/midilights/README.md

 # Setting up (this was done on a Unix system.
 May be slightly different commands on Windows)
 Clone the repository: `git clone git@github.com:teslaworksumn/midi-lightshow.git`
 Setup submodules: `git submodule init && git submodule update`
-Install dependencies (may need to be run as root/sudo): `python3 setup.py install`
+Install dependencies (may need to be run as root/sudo): `pip3 install -r requirements.txt`
 If using the PortMidi backend (default), you must install PortMidi: `sudo apt install libportmidi-dev`
 Run: `make run`